ondat/documentation/docs/install/amazon-web-services-eks.md

 > In this example, we have used [eksctl](https://eksctl.io/introduction/) to create a cluster with 3 nodes of size `t3.large` running Ubuntu for EKS in the `eu-west-2` region.
 We have provided `100 GB` of disk space for each node.
 Note that by default, Ondat will store data locally in the node's file system under the path `/var/lib/storageos` on each node in [hyperconverged mode](/docs/concepts/nodes/#hyperconverged-mode).

 > In a production infrastructure, we would create multiple Elastic Block Store (EBS) Volumes tweaked for performance or use ephemeral SSD storage and [mount our volumes under data device directories](/docs/concepts/volumes/) with some additions to user data.
 We would also implement some form of snapshots or backup of these underlying volumes to ensure continuity in a disaster scenario.
+An example configuration is provided below that used local NVMe based storage from i3en instances and places these ready for Ondat to utilise.

 ```yaml
 # cluster.yaml